Shifting Into Retirement

 There are so many different variables that intertwine and psychology on top of it.
 But what we absolutely can understand at any one point is correlations.
 We can know how certain positions are going to be acting in different types of markets.

 A balanced fund or a 60/40 portfolio is not managing a particular person’s actual need.
 It becomes more important to be shifting the focus from those pooled structures such as mutual funds and ETFs into things that are more transparent so you actually see the mechanics that are working.
-They can say, we have this type of positioning because we know in any particular market, we have this much cash flow that’s going to be preserved because the core of these assets is not correlating to a down equity market.
 In fact, they might be going up because of the flow of funds.

 To learn more about how investment positioning affects retirement income and how to guarantee retirement income, watch our Retirement 101 webinar.